sarabsethi/rpi-eco-monitoring/README.md

 * Login when prompted with user 'pi' and password 'raspberry'
 * Type ``sudo raspi-config`` and configure the Pi to boot to a command line, without login required: option _Boot Options_ -> _Desktop / CLI_ -> _Console Autologin_.
 Press ``Esc`` when this is complete
 * Install git: ``sudo apt-get install git``
-* Clone this repository in the home directory of the Raspberry pi: ``git clone https://github.com/sarabsethi/rpi-eco-monitoring.git``
+* Clone this repository in the home directory of the Raspberry pi: ``git clone -b lts https://github.com/sarabsethi/rpi-eco-monitoring.git`` (see below regarding branches)
 * Make sure all the scripts in the repository are executable: ``chmod +x ~/rpi-eco-monitoring/*``
 * Configure the Pi to run ``recorder_startup_script.sh`` on boot by adding ``sudo -u pi ~/rpi-eco-monitoring/recorder_startup_script.sh;`` to the last line of the file ``/etc/profile`` (requires root)
 * Then follow the instructions above to complete the setup

+**N.B.** This clones the long-term support branch, which will have software that has been extensively field-tested, whilst the ``dev`` branch will have the latest development code which may inherently be more unstable.
+For long remote deployments we recommend only using the LTS branch, and this is the branch used in our pre-prepared SD card images

 ## Implementing new sensors